Spot (franchise): List of Spot sound books

 In the 1990s, a number of books were released with sound effects, produced by Publications International and published by Frederick Warne.
 The U.S. edition of the sound books were somewhat different from the UK editions of the book.
 The text in these editions is slightly altered, and in some cases, the title is changed as well.
 They are produced and published by Publications International.

 Book design

 The books are set in the typeface Century Schoolbook Infant, a very rare, single-story version of Century Schoolbook.

 Television

 With the success of the books, the BBC commissioned an animated series, which first appeared on 9 April 1987; with Paul Nicholas providing the narration, and re-narrated in 2000 by Jane Horrocks.
-The series aired on television channel across the world, including RTÉ in Ireland, with the series dubbed into Irish Gaelic with the title Echtrai Bhrain.
+The series aired on television networks across the world, including RTÉ in Ireland, with the series dubbed into Irish Gaelic with the title Echtrai Bhrain.
 A DVD version was released in Japan in 2005 with Japanese, English and instrumental audio tracks.
 The DVDs used the same name for Spot as the books in Japan, that being コロちゃん (Korochan).
 The series aired on Playhouse Disney and CBeebies.

 In February 2024, it was announced a new animated series is currently in production from Guru Studio, which marks a revival.